Learn Where To Get Help For Intimacy Issues

 Intimacy issues develop due to attachment styles in early childhood, relationship history, mental health, and others.

 Dating Someone With Intimacy Issues

-If you've ever dated someone with intimacy issues, you know that it's no easy task.
+If you've ever dated someone who had issues with intimacy, you know that it's no easy task.
 The main reason that people get together in intimate relationships is to be intimate and share intimate moments.
 What happens when the object of your affection has an issue with intimacy and closeness?
 Do you work to make the relationship a success or move on to a partner who has a little less baggage?
 Both of these are options.

 In most cases, people who have established romantic relationships want to be in them for the long-haul, so they are willing to do the work it takes to help their partners overcome their intimacy challenges and find a middle ground.
-When people think about dating, relationships, and intimacy issues, the most common question that comes to mind is likely "How to help a man with intimacy issues?
-Many people are surprised to learn that intimacy issues work both ways, and there are quite a few women who suffer from intimacy issues.
-Instead of asking the question of "How to help a man with intimacy issues?" - let's look at how to overcome intimacy issues - for both men and women.
+When people think about dating, relationships, and Issues with intimacy, the most common question that comes to mind is likely "How to help a man who has issues with intimacy?"
+Many people are surprised to learn that Issues with intimacy work both ways, and there are quite a few women who suffer from Issues with intimacy.
+Instead of asking the question of "How to help a man with intimacy issues?" - let's look at how to overcome issues with intimacy - for both men and women.

 Signs Of Issues with Intimacy

-People with intimacy issues often struggle with physical and emotional closeness.
+People who have issues with intimacy often struggle with physical and emotional closeness.
 These people are not likely to be found showing overt displays of emotions or crying at the movies.
-In many cases, people with intimacy issues may seem cold or uninterested in the outside world.
+In many cases, people who have issues with intimacy may seem cold or uninterested in the outside world.
 The opposite is true.
-People with intimacy issues usually don't even realize that they are pushing people away and sabotaging relationships.
+People who have issues with intimacy usually don't even realize that they are pushing people away and sabotaging relationships.